-In addition to economic, social and environmental areas of responsibility, SkiStar works with the health and active leisure time sustainability area, where SkiStar has an opportunity to make a considerable difference.
+In addition to economic, social and environmental areas of responsibility, SkiStar works with health and active leisure time as a priority sustainability area, where SkiStar has an opportunity to make a considerable difference.

-- 2,913 children and young people under 15 living in a municipality at one of SkiStar’s destinations Sälen, Åre, Vemdalen, Trysil and Hemsedal were offered a free SkiPass for the 2017/18 winter season.
+- SkiStar offered a free SkiPass for the 2019/20 winter season to 2,826 children and young people under the age of 15 living in a municipality at one of SkiStar’s destinations in Sälen, Åre, Vemdalen, Trysil and Hemsedal.

-- Valle’s Winter Weeks.
-During Valle’s Winter Weeks, skiing, ski school and ski rental are free for children up to the age of 6.
-This encourages parents and children to engage in physical activity during their leisure time.
+- During Valle’s Winter Weeks, skiing, ski school and ski rental are free for children up to the age of six.
+In the 2019/20 winter season, over 5,000 children took part in Valle’s Winter Weeks.

-- At Valle’s Ski School, children learn how to be safe and confident skiers, with the support of highly-qualified ski instructors and Valle the Snowman.
-Almost 50,000 children took part in Valle’s Ski School in the 2017/18 winter season.
+- At Valle’s Ski School, children learn how to be safe and confident skiers, with the support of highly qualified ski instructors and Valle the Snowman.
+Over 35,000 children took part in Valle’s Ski School in the 2019/20 winter season.